-The EPA announced in April 2018 that it no longer believes the standards are appropriate and that they should be revised.
+EPA announced in April 2018 that it no longer believes the standards are appropriate and that they should be revised.
 In response, the OAG joined other jurisdictions in filing a petition for review on May 1, 2018, of the EPA's decision to revise the standards.
 See State of California et al. v.
 US Environmental Protection Agency et al., (D.C.
 Cir., Case No. 18-1114).
 On November 14, 2019, the D.C.
 Circuit issued an opinion dismissing the case for lack of jurisdiction on the ground that the agency's decision was non-final.

-In the meantime, EPA and NHTSA jointly proposed to roll back GHG emissions standards and corporate average fuel efficiency (CAFE) standards for future years.
+In the meantime, EPA and NHTSA jointly decided to roll back GHG emissions standards and corporate average fuel efficiency (CAFE) standards for future years.
 Joining a coalition of states and cities, the OAG petitioned for review of these deregulatory actions in the D.C.
 Circuit.
-The OAG, along with other coalition members, also intervened on the agencies' side in a consolidated case challenging Defendants' actions as insufficiently deregulatory.
-Briefing on the matters is scheduled to begin in January 2021.
+The OAG, along with other coalition members, also intervened on the agencies' side in a consolidated case challenging the agencies' actions as insufficiently deregulatory.
+The cases have been placed in abeyance while the agencies revisit those actions.